MicrosoftDocs/cpp-docs/docs/code-quality/using-rule-sets-to-specify-the-cpp-rules-to-run.md

 ::: moniker-end

 ## Ruleset schema
-The ruleset schema describes the XML schema of a ruleset file.
-This is useful if you want to author your own rulesets programmatically.
-You can find the ruleset schema below.
+The ruleset schema below describes the XML schema you can use to author your own rulesets programmatically.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>